 The connection failed and the agent cannot connect with the app server.

 You can now perform actions using the authorized agents.
 See Agent management actions for more information.

-Agent management options
+Agent management actions

-Click this option to change the Name and Description of the selected agent.
+This action allows you to change the Name and Description of the selected agent.

 View/Download Agent log

 Click to view and download agent logs for troubleshooting agent connectivity issues.